How we collect, store, protect and use your information.

 We will keep your information for as long as we are providing you with an OPAL service.
 After that we will keep it for the length of time specified in our records retention schedule and in line with legal or contractual requirements.

 How we will get in touch

 We’ll use the contact information you’ve given us when we need to get in touch.
-One of our Organisers may visit you at home but they will contact you first to confirm that it is convenient.
+One of our organisers may visit you at home but they will call you first to confirm that it is convenient.
 We might email you, give you a ring, send a text or use another form of electronic communication.

 Our legal basis for processing personal information

 We require your consent to process your personal information unless:

 - there is a legal or regulatory obligation on us to do so, for example if we are required by the Charity Commission or Fundraising Regulator.